VR-Moria/OSVR-Installer/README.md

 ## Running on Linux and Mac

-The file nondirectmode_window.sh will run an OSVR server with a configuration file that shows a window on the main display.
-This script must be run from within the INSTALL/bin directory where it lives.
-Once that is running, any of the RenderManager demo programs can be run.
+The file *nondirectmode_window.sh* will run an OSVR server with a configuration file that shows a window on the main display and the file *nondirectmode_window_lookabout.sh* will show it with stored user motion.
+These scripts must be run from within the INSTALL/bin directory where they live.
+Once one of them is running, any of the RenderManager demo programs can be run; they must be run from within the INSTALL/bin directory for the lookabout approach because that's where the stored data file is.

 ## Prerequisites